Colorado lawmakers debate hundreds of bills each year, but only one must win approval: the state budget.

 In Colorado, the spending in the budget bill must be balanced with the forecasted revenue each year.
 Its passage each year is required by the constitution.

-Why are lawmakers allowing public testimony this year?
+Why did lawmakers allowing public testimony this year?

 The only opportunity for public comment in prior years came when the budget bill package is heard in the appropriations committee.